JelmervanL/LAMAS/docs/index.md

     When the party leader belongs to team Good they will start of filling up the quest party with members of which they know that they belong to team Good.
     They will then try to fill up the rest of party with agents about whom they do not know whether or not they are Evil.
-If no such agents exist, they will fill up the party with agents about whom they know they are Evil.

   - **Team Evil**
     When the party leader belongs to team Evil they do not want to send